tikv/raft-rs/README.md

 3. Check whether `hs` is empty or not.
 If not empty, it means that the `HardState` of the node has changed.
 For example, the node may vote for a new leader, or the commit index has been increased.
 We must persist the changed `HardState`.

 4. Check whether `messages` is empty or not.
 If not, it means that the node will send messages to other nodes.
-There has been an optimization for sending messages: if the node is leader, this can be done together with step 1 in parallel.
+There has been an optimization for sending messages: if the node is a leader, this can be done together with step 1 in parallel; if the node is not a leader, it needs to reply the messages to the leader after appending the Raft entries.

 5. Check whether `committed_entires` is empty or not.
 If not, it means that there are some newly committed log entries which you must apply to the state machine.
 Of course, after applying, you need to update the applied index and resume `apply` later.

 6. Call `advance` to prepare for the next `Ready` state.

+For more information, check out an [example](examples/single_mem_node/main.rs#L113-L179).

 ## Links for Further Research